 Halloween Candy Bark

-Halloween candy bark is a great way to use leftover Halloween candy.
+Wondering what to do with leftover Halloween candy?
+Make Halloween candy bark!
 This treat that takes minutes to make and is a great snack to share with friends.
 Just sprinkle chopped candy over melted chocolate, chill and serve!

 In a few short weeks Halloween will be upon us and there will be an abundance of candy.
 I got a jumpstart on the sugar high and made Halloween candy bark for the holiday!
 Any candy will do for this bark, but I chose some of the classics, like Kit Kats.
 I’m also a big fan of chocolate and peanut butter candies so I used Reese’s peanut butter cups and Reese’s Pieces on my bark.